 At each end of the stomach there is a valve called a sphincter.
-They control the movement of food through the digestive system.
-They are the:
+These valves control the movement of food through the digestive system.

-- cardiac sphincter - sitting at the top and joining the oesophagus to the stomach
+- cardiac sphincter - at the top joining the oesophagus to the stomach

-- pyloric sphincter which is at the bottom and joins the stomach to the bowel
+- pyloric sphincter, which is at the bottom joining the stomach to the bowel

 How the stomach works

 Food passes from the oesophagus into the stomach.
-It then holds the food and breaks it down (digests) so our body can absorb it.
+It then holds the food and breaks it down (digests it) so our body can absorb it.
 It does this by producing juices and mixing the food up with them so it is easily digestible.

 Glands in the wall of the stomach make the juices.
 These juices are stomach acid and a protein called pepsin.
 They begin to flow as soon as we smell something.

-The muscle wall of the stomach contracts, churning the food with the juices and changing it to a thick liquid.
-It takes a couple of hours for this to happen.
-After that it moves into the bowel where the body absorbs it.
+The muscle wall of the stomach contracts, churning the food with the juices, which changes it to a thick liquid.
+It takes a couple of hours for this to happen and then it moves into the bowel where the body absorbs it.

-Even when it's empty, the stomach continues to produce juices and hormones.
+Even when it is empty, the stomach continues to produce juices and hormones.
 So, to protect the lining of the stomach from the acid and pepsin it also produces a thick mucus.